-72785. (a) Notwithstanding any other provision of this code, the judge of the Catalina Justice Court District may appoint a court administrator of a municipal court district in Los Angeles County to serve jointly as the court administrator/clerk of the Catalina Justice Court District.
-Any municipal court administrator so appointed shall serve at the pleasure of the judge and shall receive no additional compensation for that service.

-(b) The court administrator/clerk appointed pursuant to subdivision (a) may appoint one deputy clerk, Catalina Justice Court, who shall receive the same salary and benefits as a person holding a municipal court classification of deputy clerk IV, M.C.
-Any person appointed to this position after January 1, 1992, shall serve at the pleasure of the court administrator/clerk and shall acquire no civil service status.
+- 6 SEC. \\\\.
+Section 72785 of the Government Code is repealed. - 72785. (a) Notwithstanding any other provision of this code, the judge of the Catalina Justice Court District may appoint a court administrator of a municipal court district in Los Angeles County to serve jointly as the court administrator/clerk of the Catalina Justice Court District.
+Any municipal court administrator so appointed shall serve at the pleasure of the judge and shall receive no additional compensation for that service. - (b) The court administrator/clerk appointed pursuant to subdivision (a) may appoint one deputy clerk, Catalina Justice Court, who shall receive the same salary and benefits as a person holding a municipal court classification of deputy clerk IV, M.C.
+Any person appointed to this position after January 1, 1992, shall serve at the pleasure of the court administrator/clerk and shall acquire no civil service status. - Comment.

-Comment.
 Section 72785 is repealed to reflect elimination of the justice court.
 Cal.
 Const. art.
 VI, §§ 1, 5(b).

-Gov't Code § 75101 (amended).
+21 Gov't Code § 75101 (amended).
 Retirement fund

-75101.
-The Controller shall at the end of each month ascertain the aggregate amount of the annual salaries of all positions established by law as justices of the Supreme Court and of the courts of appeal and judges of the superior courts, municipal courts, and justice and municipal courts, and out of the General Fund he or she shall transfer monthly into the Judges' Retirement Fund a sum equal to 8 percent of one-twelfth of the aggregate amount of those salaries.
+- SEC. \\\\.
+Section 75101 of the Government Code is amended to read: - 75101.
+The Controller shall at the end of each month ascertain the aggregate amount of the annual salaries of all positions established by law as justices of the Supreme Court and of the courts of appeal and judges of the superior courts, municipal courts, and justice and municipal courts, and out of the General Fund he or she shall transfer monthly into the Judges' Retirement Fund a sum equal to 8 percent of one-twelfth of the aggregate amount of those salaries. - Comment.

-Comment.
 Section 75101 is amended to reflect elimination of the justice court.
 Cal.
 Const. art.
-VI, \S 1, 5(b).
+VI, §§ 1, 5(b).